Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 ## Synopsis

-It is a set of some classes from the course "Information Retrieval" based on the book "An Introduction to Information Retrieval" by Chrisopher D. Manning and others.
+It is a set of some classes from the course "Information Retrieval" based on the book "An Introduction to Information Retrieval" by Christopher D. Manning and others.

 ## Content
 Now it has following things: